| |

 Click on picture to enlarge.

-The following three pictures show how easy it is to use a conventional arm
+The following pictures show how easy it is to use a conventional arm

 with the adaptor.
 Please note that the arm pictured below has had